-Open string pattern has less vertical strings as compared to dense.
+Open string pattern has fewer vertical strings as compared to dense.
 Open string pattern commonly is 16×18 and 16×19.
-In an open string pattern, squares or spacing is larger.
+In an open string pattern, squares or spacing are larger.
 The main advantage of the open string is you can get a good amount of spin and power.

 Dense String Pattern